PAXECT-Interface/paxect-core/scripts/demos/README.md

 For automation and real transfers, see PAXECT-Link.

-For CI, run demo #09 on a 3-OS matrix to prove cross-platform determinism.
+For CI, run demo #09 on a 3-OS matrix to prove cross-platform determinis

----